Read answers to frequently asked questions about the Fivetran Salesforce connector.

 We mark the re-imported tables as

-notRecommended in the dashboard and include a message that we will re-import them in full if they are selected.
+notRecommended in the dashboard and include a message that we will re-import them in full if they are selected to be synced.
 We exclude the objects from incremental syncs by default because they degrade performance.
-However, you can choose to include them.
+However, you can select them to be synced.